drips-network/app/docs/DEVELOPMENT.md

 npm run e2e
 ```

 This will build a production version of the app, and execute all E2E test suites.
 Each test suite itself will run `docker compose up` to start the E2E test environment (ipfs node, anvil testnet w/ Drips contracts, and Graph Node w/ Drips subgraph).
-On first run, you'll see `Pinging Graph Node…` being logged for an extended amount of time.
+On first run, youʼll see `Pinging Graph Node…` being logged for an extended amount of time.
 On subsequent runs, this step will be a lot faster, because much of the E2E Docker environment is being cached.

 **Important:** The local testnet is based on a static chain state which is copied into the testnet image from ./src/e2e-tests/docker/testnet/state.
 When a new version of contracts is released, this state needs to be updated.
 The subgraph is downloaded at image build time from the latest state of the `drips-subgraph` repo's `v2` branch.